John, Prince of Asturias: Marriage plans

 During his early years, Isabella and Ferdinand considered Princess Catherine of York, a daughter of King Edward IV of England and his wife Elizabeth Woodville, as a potential wife for John.
 Although a marriage contract was signed in 1478, the union never took place.
 Other proposed candidates were Anne of Brittany and Catherine of Navarre.

 In 1494, King Charles VIII of France laid claim to the throne of Naples and launched an invasion of Italy.
 Because Naples belonged to a lesser branch of the House of Trastámara, his invasion directly threatened Aragonese interests.
 This prompted King Ferdinand to began building a coalition, known as the Holy League, against France.
 Seeking Emperor Maximilian I's participation, Ferdinand engaged in negotiations for dynastic marriages between the Habsburg and Spanish royal families, aiming to seal the prospective alliance between the Holy Roman Empire and Spain.

 On 20 January 1495 in Antwerp, terms for a double marriage were agreed on: John would marry Maximilian I's daughter, Archduchess Margaret of Austria, and his sister, the Infanta Joanna, would marry Maximilian's son, Archduke Philip the Handsome.
 The agreement was officially ratified on 5 November in Malines.

 Marriage

 Infanta Joanna sailed from Spain to marry Philip the Handsome in late 1496, accompanied by a grand fleet.
 The same fleet returned months later carrying Philip's sister, Margaret of Austria.
 Margaret, aged sixteen, had already been betrothed once to Charles VIII, but the marriage treaty was renounced.
 Her engagement to the Prince of Asturias seemed doomed when the ship carrying her to Spain hit a storm in the Bay of Biscay.
-In haste, she wrote her own epitaph should she not reach Spain.
+In haste, she wrote her own epitaph, in English, should she not reach Spain.